Social Security Calculator

 When should I claim Social Security benefits?

-The best time to claim depends on your health, finances, and life expectancy.
-Claiming at 62 gives you the earliest access but reduces your benefit by about 30%.
-Waiting until 70 maximizes your monthly payment with an additional 24% above full retirement age.
-If you expect to live into your 80s or beyond, delaying often pays off.
+The optimal claiming age depends on your health, financial needs, and life expectancy.
+Claiming at 62 provides the earliest access but permanently reduces your monthly benefit by approximately 30%.
+Waiting until 70 maximizes your monthly payment with a 24% increase above your Full Retirement Age benefit.
+According to the Center for Retirement Research at Boston College, if you expect to live into your mid-80s or beyond, delaying benefits to 70 typically produces the highest lifetime income.
+Use our break-even calculator to compare cumulative benefits at different claiming ages for your specific situation.

 What is full retirement age for Social Security?